 Enter TSM: The Linux Tableau CLI

 On Linux exclusively, TSM is intended to be your one tool to configure Tableau Server.
-It's a fine tool, but it just so happiness to commit critical information and capabilities that somebody who owns their data might want to know.
+It's a fine tool, but it just so happens to omit critical information and capabilities that somebody who owns their data might want to know.
 At first glance, it seems innocent and helpful:

 |tsm configuration [parameters]||-- Set customization for Tableau Server.|